Yankees vs. Athletics Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Nestor Cortes Jr. (3-2) for his seventh start of the season.
+- Clarke Schmidt (0-3) will take to the mound for the Yankees and make his eighth start of the season.

-- In six starts this season, he's earned a quality start in two of them.
+- In seven starts this season, Schmidt has not yet earned a quality start.

-- Cortes has started six games this season, and he's lasted five or more innings five times.
-He averages 5.5 innings per appearance.
+- Schmidt has made two starts of five or more innings in seven chances this season, and averages 4.2 frames when he pitches.

 |Opponent